-Extreme weather conditions and natural disasters could adversely affect the Republic and its financial condition.
+Extreme weather conditions, natural disasters and climate change could adversely affect the Republic and its financial condition.

 The Republic is located on an island in the Caribbean region, which may be affected by meteorological events and extreme weather conditions from time to time.
 The location of the Republic often puts it in the path of hurricanes and tropical storms that sweep the region typically between the months of June and November, which have the potential to cause extensive physical and economic damage.
 The Republic is also located in a geographical area that has experienced earthquakes, such as the January 2020 earthquakes that affected Puerto Rico.
 A meteorological catastrophe, other extreme weather event or other natural disaster could, among other things, limit access to, damage or destroy one or more of the Republic's properties or parts of its infrastructure, including roads and bridges.
 A catastrophe or other extreme weather event may also result in disruption to the local economy, and may cause labor, fuel and other resource shortages.
+In addition, climate change is a threat to the Republic's economy and its future growth prospects.
+A global increase in the mean temperature is likely to lead to changed precipitation patterns, sea level rises and more frequent extreme weather events, such as prolonged droughts and flooding.
+The Republic's economy is dependent on climate sensitive sectors, including, for example, agriculture, tourism and energy.
+Droughts may negatively affect the supply of agricultural commodities, the food supply in general and the generation of hydroelectric power.
+A change in climate may have several consequences on the Republic, including lower agriculture productivity and damage to coastal infrastructure.